uccmisl/goDASHbed/README.md

 # goDashbed Application

-Current release version : 2.0.5 - updated for goDASH to golang v1.17.8
+Current release version : 2.0.6 - updated for goDASHbed to golang 1.20+

 We kindly ask that should you mention [goDASH](https://github.com/uccmisl/godash) or [goDASHbed](https://github.com/uccmisl/godashbed), or use our code, in your publication, that you would reference the following papers: